2014 Iowa Farm Costs and Returns

 Value of farm production - value of crops produced (at market price), livestock production (net of feed and purchased livestock), inventory value gain or loss, and miscellaneous income.
 This measures the total production per farm.

-Management return - accrual net farm income less three percent interest on value of equity (net worth), and wages for operator and family labor.
-The wage rate used for operator labor was $1,700 per month.
-For family labor, the rate was $700 per month.
+Management return - accrual net farm income less 4 percent interest on value of equity (net worth), and wages for operator and family labor.
+The wage rate used for operator labor was $2,500 per month.

 Inventory value gain or loss - change in value of crops or livestock sold due to differences in opening inventory price and final sale price.